 The adenoviral infection process is mediated by receptor-mediated endocytosis, where the genome does not integrate into the host cell genome but is expressed in a free state within the nucleus.
 Thus, gene delivery based on adenoviral vectors features transient expression.
 Adenoviruses can achieve rapid expression in a short time, typically reaching peak levels within 1 to 3 days.

 Adenoviruses have broad cellular and tissue infection capabilities, and their capacity for carrying gene segments is large (up to about 7 kb).
 In vitro, adenoviral vectors exhibit high transduction efficiency (close to 100%) and can transduce various types of cells, making them an excellent tool for gene delivery to many hard-to-transfect cell types.
 In vivo, adenoviruses tend to target the liver due to their liver tropism and can infect the liver when injected via the tail vein.
 However, because of their high immunogenicity and intense infections, adenoviruses often induce local tissue inflammation and immune responses in animals, which can affect the objectivity of animal signs and experimental results.
-Therefore, consideration of dosage is necessary when using adenoviruses for in vivo studies.
+Therefore, consideration of dosage is necessary when using adenovirus packaging for in vivo studies.

 Advantages of adenovirus: suitable for infecting hard-to-infect cells; rapid expression time; transient expression; large vector capacity; can undergo animal experiments post-purification.